narze/second-brain/1-Projects/100DaysOfCode-R3/54 - garden-astro - tags & search.md

 ## Search

-Use Pagefind that indexes after the site is build, one problem about this library is it have to be async imported and it's not available on development, luckily there is a workaround to [add a dev endpoint to mock the library on development](https://blog.otterlord.dev/post/astro-search/#adding-a-dev-endpoint)
+Use [Pagefind](https://pagefind.app) that indexes the whole site after build.
+There is one problem about the library is it have to be async imported and it's not available on development, luckily there is a workaround to [add a dev endpoint to mock the library on development.](https://blog.otterlord.dev/post/astro-search/#adding-a-dev-endpoint)

 ![](1-Projects/100DaysOfCode-R3/attachments/Pasted%20image%2020230703235733.png)

+---

 #issue Degit blows up
 ```